html2wp/simple-live-editor/README.txt

 Go to the customize view and click on any text or image to edit them.

 == Changelog ==

+= 1.0.1 =
+* Support for php version 5.3 and not dependent on libxml anymore
+* Added notification about editing capabilities in page editing view

 = 1.0 =
 * First release with text and image editing